mypdns/matrix/README.md

 This project is licensed under two different licenses depending on the type of
 files:

-- **Data Files**: All data files, primarily, located in the `source/` directory, including but not limited to CSV, DAT, and TSV files, are licensed under the [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC BY-NC-SA 4.0)](https://creativecommons.org/licenses/by-nc-sa/4.0/).
+- **Data Files**: All data files in the `source/` directory are licensed under the [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC BY-NC-SA 4.0)](https://creativecommons.org/licenses/by-nc-sa/4.0/).
-  You may not use these materials for commercial purposes.
-You must give appropriate credit, provide a link to the license, and indicate if changes were made.

-- **Source Code and Other Files**: All other files in this repository, including source code, scripts, and documentation, are licensed under the [GNU Affero General Public License version 3 (AGPL-3.0)](https://www.gnu.org/licenses/agpl-3.0.html).
+- **Source Code and Other Files**: All other files in this repository are licensed under the [GNU Affero General Public License version 3 (AGPL-3.0)](https://www.gnu.org/licenses/agpl-3.0.html).
-  This means you can redistribute and modify the code under the terms of this license, but you must also share your modifications under the same license.

-For more details on the licenses, please refer to the respective license files included in this repository.
+For more details, please refer to the respective license files included in this repository.

 [//]: # ([AdWare]: https://kb.mypdns.org/issues?q=project:%20Matrix/new?issuable_template=AdWare "Issue template to commit adserver domains")